Brain health refers to the brain’s ability to function properly. This includes cognitive abilities, mental function, motor skills, and more.

 Watch caffeine and alcohol intake

-Note: Learn more about improving sleep at this resource.
+Note: Learn more about improving and creating healthy sleep routines at this resource.

 High stress affects many facets of well-being including physical and mental health which is why it is imperative to reduce stress levels.